 When looking for cheap auto insurance, it pays to do some comparison shopping.
 Check out the average annual rates you can get in Kentucky.

 Seniors in Kentucky

-Drivers over the age 54 are entitled to a discount if they have passed a qualifying accident prevention course.
-They’ll see a drop in their premiums for at least three years.
+Drivers aged 55 and up may be entitled to a discount if they have passed a qualifying accident prevention course.
+They can see a drop in their premiums for over three years.

 Undocumented Workers in Kentucky